Functions reference

 Template functions are used to call the Go functions from the templates and use their results in the template rendering.

-The biggest part of functions are provided by sprout package.
+Besides the standard functions, the biggest part of functions are provided by sprout package.
 There are a lot of functions to work with types, numbers, environment variables, filesystem, etc.

 Full list of sprout functions.